 - provides a harbour for vermin.

-As with other forms of erosion, prevention is better than cure.
 In most cases gullies can be prevented by good land management practices aimed at maintaining even infiltration rates and a good plant cover.

 Strategies for preventing gully erosion include: